hjkuja/ShouldDo/README.md

 # Todo app example

-This is a simple Todo app example demonstrating .NET minimal API and the Result pattern.
+This is a simple todo app example demonstrating .NET minimal APIs and the Result pattern.

 ## How to run